What will the hospital of tomorrow look like?

 Marie-Pierre Faure, could you tell us about TransMedTech's approach and mission?

-Marie-Pierre Faure: Officially launched in 2017, the TransMedTech Institute is a transdisciplinary open collaboration initiative that brings together entrepreneurs, researchers, healthcare professionals, experts, as well as users, patients, industrialists, and students.
+Marie-Pierre Faure: “ Officially launched in 2017, the TransMedTech Institute is a transdisciplinary open collaboration initiative, which brings together entrepreneurs, researchers, health professionals, experts, but also users, patients, or even industrialists, and students.

 The institute aims to develop innovative medical technologies to meet the needs of the healthcare sector and train the next generation of medical technology professionals.
 TransMedTech was born from an initiative led by Polytechnique Montréal in collaboration with four other founding institutions: CHU Sainte-Justine, Université de Montréal, CHUM and the Jewish General Hospital of Montreal, as well as some thirty other partners.